dimitri-nicolo/calico/v2.0/getting-started/docker/tutorials/security-using-calico-profiles-and-policy.md

 ## Background

-With {{site.prodname}} as a Docker network plugin, {{site.prodname}} uses an identically named [profile]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) to represent each Docker network.
-This profile is applied to each container in that network and the profile is used by {{site.prodname}} to configure access policy for that container.
-The {{site.prodname}} network plugin will automatically create the associated profile if it does not exist when the container is attached to the network.
+With {{site.tseeprodname}} as a Docker network plugin, {{site.tseeprodname}} uses an identically named [profile]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/profile) to represent each Docker network.
+This profile is applied to each container in that network and the profile is used by {{site.tseeprodname}} to configure access policy for that container.
+The {{site.tseeprodname}} network plugin will automatically create the associated profile if it does not exist when the container is attached to the network.
 By default, the profile contains rules that allow full egress traffic but allow ingress traffic only from containers within the same network and no other source.
 Custom policy